-‘Star Wars: The Last Jedi” News: Hayden Christensen To Return As Anakin?
+‘Star Wars: The Last Jedi’ News: Hayden Christensen To Return As Anakin?

 Star Wars: The Last Jedi has been the hot button topic of discussion on social media for a few weeks now since the producers for the film have announced the Episode VIII official title, or slug line you might say.
 All of the Star Wars films have their own episode number and title, which helps fans to reference the right film in the right trilogy.
-That includes the original trilogy, the prequels and the modern sequels.
+That includes the original trilogy, the prequels, and the modern sequels.

 Ewan, Natalie & Hayden all would love to return to Star Wars again. pic.twitter.com/s4owBzSXVV